Cases at the Graduate institute

 Who will be required to wear a mask in the classrooms?

 Everyone is required to wear a mask.
-A person not wearing a mask will not be allowed to enter the classroom.
+A person not wearing a mask will not be allowed to enter the premises.
 Each member of the Institute’s community will receive a washable fabric mask that can be retrieved at the reception desk (Maison de la paix, Petal 1, Level 3) from Monday to Friday, 8:00 until 17:00.
 If necessary, masks can also be purchased at the reception desk (CHF 15 for a box of 50 surgical masks and CHF 7 for washable fabric masks).
 Only instructors (including teaching assistants), while teaching, may be exempted from wearing a mask if a distance of 1.5 metres with the closest person is respected.
 Otherwise, they have to wear a mask.
 Students and teaching assistants leaving classes are asked to keep their masks on in common areas, and instructors are asked to put them on as soon as they finish teaching.

 Who is responsible for disinfecting work surfaces and items that may be touched in the classroom?